diptavo/GAUSS/README.md

 - `verbose`: Print extra output; default = TRUE

+- `method`: Method/test used to generate the gene-based p-values.
+The reference Vh correlation will be loaded according to this.
+Currently the supported options are "SKAT-CR" (for SKAT Common-Rare) or "TWAS.X" (for TWAS on tissue X. e.g: "TWAS.Whole_Blood").
+For full list of available reference Vh, see `data/` directory.

 - `ags`: settings for control arguments for running GAUSS; options are "def" or "prec"; "def" should be used for a quick initial scan and the significant associations can be followed up using "prec".

 - `parallel`: logical indicating whether parallel jobs are to be created; default = FALSE